Get us in your inbox

 • price 2 of 4

-If your thing is Belgian and Belgian-style beers, Publick House has a top-notch selection.
-You’ll find an astounding collection of Trappist and Abbey Ales, Flemish sours, stouts, eisbocks and more.
-The draft list has three sections: Belgian-style, “Here” (regional craft beers) and “There” (elsewhere).
+If you love Belgian and Belgian-style beers, Publick House has an incredible, thirst-quenching selection.
+You’ll find an impressive collection of Trappist and Abbey Ales, Flemish sours, stouts, eisbocks and more.
+The draft list breaks out beers as “Here” (regional craft beers) and “There” (elsewhere).
 You’ll find domestic brews from Fiddlehead, Jack’s Abby, Proclamation Ale, Citizen Cider, Oxbow Brewing and others.
-For sustenance with your strong beers, the menu is equally attractive, featuring a notorious five-cheese mac ‘n cheese (yes, you can add in everything from hot dogs to truffle cream) and a selection of moules frites with a choice of broth made from different local beers.
+The food menu will keep you steady as you sip your brew, featuring a five-cheese mac ‘n cheese (onto which you can add everything from hot dogs to truffle cream) and a selection of moules frites with a choice of broth made from different local beers.

 • Restaurants